There are two (thankfully rare) breast augmentation complications that kind of look the same... they’re called ‘Double Bubble’ and ‘Bottoming Out’.

-You’re at risk of Bottoming Out if you pick an implant that’s too big for your body (it’s too heavy to be supported so slips down) or if the breast pocket your implant is in is over-dissected (cut too big – which is a surgical error).
+You’re at risk of Bottoming Out if you pick a breast implant that’s too big for your body (it’s too heavy to be supported so slips down) or if the breast pocket your breast implant is in is over-dissected (cut too big – which is a surgical error).

 The tell-tale signs of Bottoming Out are:

-- From the front your nipple looks too high on the breast and the lower part of your breast looks over-full (with the slipped implant) and the top part empty.
+From the front your nipple looks too high on the breast and the lower part of your breast looks over-full (with the slipped breast implant) and the top part empty.

-- From the side your nipple will point skyward because the slipped implant increases the distance between the bottom of your nipple and your underboob breast crease.
+From the side your nipple will point skyward because the slipped breast implant increases the distance between the bottom of your nipple and your underboob breast crease.